Second Battle of the Jordan: Problems

 Planning for both the first and second Transjordan operations optimistically assumed Ottoman reinforcements would not leave the Judean Hills and cross the river, which would have disastrous effects on the operations.
 Neither Chauvel, nor Shea the commander of the 60th (London) Division, were keen on the second Transjordan operations.

 Chauvel considered the operation impracticable, believing he lacked sufficient striking power and supply capacity.
-On 26 April Chauvel explained his supply problems in detail to General Headquarters (GHQ) and asked to postpone operations against Amman and Jisr ed Damieh.
+On 26 April, Chauvel explained his supply problems in detail to General Headquarters (GHQ) and asked to postpone operations against Amman and Jisr ed Damieh.
 In reply GHQ said they would take Chauvel's points into account before ordering any further advance, but also that the first stage, clearing the country up to the Madaba – Es Salt – Jisr ed Damieh line, would go ahead.

-The men of the 60th (London) Division had suffered greatly only a few weeks before during the first Transjordan operations, particularly during the attack on Amman, and had had little time to recover between attacks.
+The men of the 60th (London) Division had suffered greatly only a few weeks ago during the first Transjordan operations, particularly during the attack on Amman, and had had little time to recover between attacks.
 Further, tackling the 5,000 strongly entrenched Ottomans around Shunet Nimrin, put on the alert by Chetwode's attack on 18 April, would be a chilling prospect.

 Chetwode later said that the first and second Transjordan attacks were "the stupidest things he [Allenby] ever did."
 Chauvel had no confidence in the promised Arab support Allenby relied on.
 The attack on Shunet Nirmin relied heavily on the Beni Sakhr's ability to capture and hold Ain es Sir to cut the German and Ottoman supply line to Shunet Nimrin.